Mother's Day Weekend at Hilltop

 Share

-After the devastating loss of their beautiful Georgian house and garden in the Port Lincoln bushfires in 2005, Lindy and Richard spent three years searching for a place to rebuild their lives.
+After the devasting loss of their beautiful Georgian house and garden in the Port Lincoln bushfires in 2005, Lindy and Richard spent three years searching for a place to rebuild their lives.

-Eventually, they found Hilltop in Stirling, a large garden with many mature trees, a lake and some fine stone walls.
-The garden was initially developed by Alice Howard, the granddaughter of Sir John Downer, who established Glenalta, the garden just north of Hilltop.
-In 2008, they moved in, and Lindy immediately set about removing some of the declining trees and shrubs to create long vistas and improve the balance between open space and secluded corners.
+Eventually they found Hilltop in Stirling, a large garden with many mature trees, a lake and some fine stone walls.
+The garden had been originally developed by Alice Howard, the granddaughter of Sir John Downer who established Glenalta, the garden just north of Hilltop.
+In 2008 they moved in and Lindy immediately set about removing some of the declining trees and shrubs to create long vistas and improve the balance between open space and secluded corners.

-Tall October Glory maples line the entrance drive, which winds gently through the trees and opens to the striking Dutch Colonial house.
-Formal lawn terraces, stone walls and paths lead down to a little Italian pond with its charming bronze fountain.
-An informal woodland garden wraps around the sunken lawn and features deciduous trees known for their beautiful autumn colour underplanted with shade-loving plants.
+Tall October Glory maples line the entrance drive which winds gently through the trees and opens to the striking Dutch Colonial house.
+In May these and the many other deciduous trees on the property create a magnificent autumn display with the greens of the huge evergreen trees a foil to their dazzling colours.
+A lawn terrace, stone walls and paths lead down to a little Italian pond with its charming bronze fountain and an informal woodland garden wraps around the sunken lawn.
+Large classically styled urns mark pathways and shade-loving plants including hellebores and autumn flowering plectranthus thrive under the canopies of the big old trees.

-The courtyard garden links the front terrace to the back terrace and the garden room built in 2020.
-A small Dutch garden is being developed with abelia, rosemary, iris, lamb's ears, Dutch box and a sundial, which was one of the few garden ornaments that survived the Pt Lincoln bushfire.
-At the other end of the long pergola is a Japanese-inspired garden with a pond and a lawn surrounded by sycamores, laburnum, Chinese elm, Dawn redwood, and weeping Greenstead cypresses.
+The courtyard garden links the front and back terraces and there is an elegant garden room, built in 2020 in the same architectural stye as the house.
+In keeping with the theme, a small Dutch garden is being developed with abelia, rosemary, iris, lambs’ ears, Dutch box and a sundial which was one of the few garden ornaments which survived the Pt Lincoln bushfire.
+At the other end of the long pergola a small pond is surrounded by sycamores, laburnum, Chinese elm, dawn redwood, and weeping Greenstead cypresses.

-Through the garden gate is another peaceful, large park-like garden leading down to the lake and a stand of candle bark gums with an underplanting of native shrubs and grasses.
+The garden extends past an old cottage to a lake and a stand of candle bark gums with an underplanting of native shrubs and grasses.

 Size: 9 acres